 - “Counseling will take years — and we need help now.”
 We understand this concern.
 The EFT model is considered a “brief” therapy model, with many couples gaining a new understanding of their challenges in the first phase of the process.
 Yes, counseling does require a commitment; however, it is our intention to help you quickly acquire new skills and tools to reduce distress as soon as possible.
 What you learn in counseling can then be used well beyond after therapy has ended.

 - “We tried marriage counseling in the past, and it didn’t work.”
 But not every counselor is skilled in working with couples.
 According to a survey by the American Association for Marriage and Family Therapy, while 80 percent of therapists in private practice offer couples therapy, few have taken a single class in couples therapy or have completed an internship with someone who has mastered the art.
+Marriage counseling fears make total sense when you’ve had a bad experience, but it doesn’t have to be the end of the story.

 Here at A Peaceful Life Counseling, our therapists are skilled and trained in EFT.
 The path of learning this model is lengthy and arduous and includes study and supervision by a Certified EFT therapist/supervisor.